Is Your Bid Subcontracted Out? What is a Small Business Participation Plan?

-Some agencies have chosen to name the requirement as “small business participation plan” since subcontracting plans were initially put in place for large businesses that compete in full and open bidding requirements.
+A Small Business Participation Plan is the percentage (%) of work an Agency requires must be completed by a small business.
+In other words, how much a small business must participate.
+The reason for this is to involve small businesses in contracts and eliminate a Prime Contractor from being a “middle man.”
+Some agencies have chosen to name the requirement “small business participation plan” or ” small business utilization plans” since subcontracting plans were initially put in place for large businesses that compete in full and open bidding requirements.

 - After the government awards the contract, many federal agencies do not diligently follow up on the prime contractor’s compliance requirement.